 The fragments make it hard for your PC to access information when booting – hence the slowed booting process.

 Defragmenting your hard drive means restructuring it such that files are stored in neat and accessible compartments instead of scattered fragments.

 Games are the main culprit in fragmentation.
 Keep assessing your storage section in the hard drive and remove the small fragments.

 Then, compile them into more accessible and orderly files.

 An even better solution would be to upgrade your old mechanical hard disk drive to an M.2 SSD.
 If your motherboard doesn’t have an M.2 slot, use a SATA version of SSD instead.

 Delayed system updates

 You need to update the operating system in your gaming PC regularly.
-Your machine will send you pop-up updates to remind you when you need to update them.
+Your machine will send you pop-up updates to remind you when to update them.
 However, there’s an option to do it later.

-If your machine takes longer to boot, it might be because you’ve delayed the updates for too long.
+If your machine takes longer to boot, it might be because you’ve delayed the updates too long.